artze/code_journal/posts/Nodejs_Streams.md

 ### Duplex Streams
 * Is both Readable and Writable
+* Duplex streams are readable/writable and both ends of the stream engage in a two-way interaction, sending back and forth messages like a telephone
 * When creating custom Duplex streams, implementations for both `_read()` and `_write()` required.
 The `options` object passed to custom Duplex streams constructor are the same as Readable/Writable streams, with the addition of `allowHalfOpen` parameter: setting it to `false` will cause *both* Readable and Writable streams to end when one of them does (defaults to `true`)

 ### Transform Streams
 * Has both Readable and Writable interfaces
+* Unlike Duplex streams, it has only a Writable stream on one end, and a Readable stream on the other.
 * Allows us to write into the stream.
 Within the stream, some processing can be done before being output as a Readable stream.

 Its custom implementation requires 2 methods: